vedang-joshi/MDM3_Phase_C/README.md

 # Anti Drowning Detection Algorithm

 Recently, the frequency of drowning incidences has been increasing.
 A study revealed children aged 1-4 and adolescents to be most at risk of death in swimming pools and freshwater respectively in the UK.
 Current technologies like Poseidon detect, using cameras, when a person has been motionless at the bottom of a pool for 10 seconds, and sends an alarm.
 Other technologies rely on manual deployment of flotation devices which is unsuitable for children who will panic in a crisis.
-This repository contains a suite of trained convolutional neural networks to differentiate between swimming strokes and drowning (flailing) along with our thresholding algorithm to detect sharp instantaneous changes in heart rate.
-We obtainean accuracy of 97%.
+This repository contains a suite of trained convolutional neural networks (CNNs) to differentiate between swimming strokes and drowning (flailing) along with our thresholding algorithm to detect sharp instantaneous changes in heart rate.
+We obtain an accuracy of 97% for our wavelets CNN.

 ### Prerequisites